Engineering Software is Nothing Like Engineering a Bridge

 "We design these things to fail at some regularity because to do otherwise would require an over-investment of resources."

 Software engineers design for scalability and reliability and hope their software can stand the test of time.
-In reality, most software changes so rapidly that its lifespan ends up being far lower than a physical structure.
-New software languages, engineering techniques, operational platforms (e.g. cloud) drive us towards the decision that sometimes it's easier to rebuild than to continue to maintain.
+Software doesn't rot, weather, or rust.
+A working algorithm is a working algorithm.
+However, most software changes so rapidly that its lifespan ends up being lower than a physical structure.